subhendu17620/advice_giver_react/README.md

+This is website gives you random advice.
 This project was created with `create-react-app`.

 I made this to understand the API - callback in React.
 It is beginner level project.